CE-Programming/toolchain/CEdev/examples/demo_3/readme.md

 -- Compiling ----------------------------------------------------------------------

-To compile this demo1 project, simple run `make` within a shell in this directory.
-You can change the name, description, or icon for the demo like this:
+To compile this demo project, simply run `make` within a shell in this directory.
+You can change the name or description for the demo like this:
     make TARGET=myprog DESCRIPTION="Some description here"

 If you wish to easily delete all the created files outputted by make, type: